U.S. Secretary of State Pompeo to visit North Korea next week: report

 Trump has drawn some criticism from national security analysts for an agreement that emerged from his June 12 summit with Kim that had few details on how Pyongyang would surrender its nuclear weapons and ballistic missiles.

 A day after that summit Trump said on Twitter there “is no longer a Nuclear Threat from North Korea.”
-Pompeo told the Senate subcommittee that “we have reduced risk.”
+Pompeo characterized the situation by telling the Senate subcommittee that “we have reduced risk.”

+Critics in the United States said the agreement from the Trump-Kim meeting was short on detail and that the Republican president had made too many concessions to Kim, especially agreeing to stop military exercises with South Korea, which the North has long sought.

+North Korea is under U.N. sanctions for its nuclear and weapons programs and is widely condemned for human rights abuses.